syncfusion-content/blazor-docs/blazor/pivot-table/pivot-chart.md

 ![Blazor PivotChart with ScrollBar](images/blazor-pivotchart-scrollbar.png)

 Meanwhile, there is another way to display multiple values in a chart.
 In this approach, the series drawn from multiple values are grouped and displayed in a single chart.
 And, based on the values, multiple Y axis scales will be framed with different ranges.
-This can be achieved by setting the properties [EnableMultipleAxis](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartSettings.html#Syncfusion_Blazor_PivotView_PivotChartSettings_EnableMultipleAxis) as `true` and [MultipleAxisMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartSettings.html#Syncfusion_Blazor_PivotView_PivotChartSettings_MultipleAxisMode) as `Grouped` in `PivotChartSettings`.
+This can be achieved by setting the properties [EnableMultipleAxis](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartSettings.html#Syncfusion_Blazor_PivotView_PivotChartSettings_EnableMultipleAxis) as **true** and [MultipleAxisMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartSettings.html#Syncfusion_Blazor_PivotView_PivotChartSettings_MultipleAxisMode) as **Single** in [PivotChartSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartSettings.html).

 In the following code sample, the pivot chart can be seen as a single chart with multiple value fields such as `Sold` and `Amount` that are drawn as multiple Y axis.